The Rich Text Editor is a basic building block for inputting textual content into AEM. It forms the basis of various components, including:

 You will be able to directly edit the text on the page, instead of inside a dialog window.
 Just make your changes and they will be automatically saved.

-If you have the content finder open, a toolbar with the RTE formatting options will be shown at the top of the tab (as above).
+If you have the content finder open, a toolbar with the RTE formatting options is shown at the top of the tab (as above).

 If the content finder is not open then the toolbar will not be shown.